Drupal Tutorial Explained for Beginners

 How to Create a Blog on Drupal?

-How to Back up Drupal?
+How to Back Up Drupal?

-- Select Backups in the Files section.
+- Login to hPanel, then navigate to Backups under the Files section.

 How to Update Drupal?

 In Drupal, updates and upgrades are two different things.
 An update means installing a newer minor version of Drupal, such as updating the core to 9.2 from 9.1.
 Meanwhile, upgrading refers to major changes, like replacing Drupal 8 with version 9.

 In this section, we will go over the steps of updating Drupal.
 Before starting, we strongly recommend switching your site to Maintenance mode.
 Doing so will prevent visitors from accessing the site during the update process.